Fathering during and after divorce or separation – you’re not alone.

 What is the format?

-Each week, the group will be led by a facilitator, through a variety of topics.
-The facilitator has professional and personal experience with divorce, and is committed to supporting other fathers.
+Each week, the group will be led by a peer dad, through a variety of topics.
+The dad has professional and personal experience with divorce, and is committed to supporting other fathers.

 To accommodate diverse topics as those arise, we will not follow a strict curriculum.
 We will, however, attempt to cover the following discussions: